openeuler-mirror/docs/docs/en/docs/StratoVirt/VM_management.md

 -> {"return":{}}
 ```

-## Exiting a VM
+### Exiting a VM

 QMP provides the quit command to exit a VM, that is, to exit the StratoVirt process.
-Command format:
+The command syntax is as follows:

 **{"execute":"quit"}**